pnsk/drawers/non-categorized.md

 > I'm talking about the elephant in the room
 > We have an elephant in the room

+# Making a mountain out of a mole hill

+It's when you turn a small issue in to a big deal

 # Riptide

 https://en.wikipedia.org/wiki/Rip_tide